MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/wsus-maintenance-guide.md

 5. You can also use these steps to configure the [Decline-SupersededUpdatesWithExclusionPeriod.ps1](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/69/06/Decline-SupersededUpdates.txt) script to run every 3 months.
 I usually set this to run before the other cleanup steps, but only after I have run it manually and ensured it completed successfully.
 I run at 12:00 AM on the first Sunday every 3 months.

-#### Setting up the SUSDB reindex for WID using SQLCMD & Task Scheduler
+#### Setting up the SUSDB reindex for WID using SQLCMD and Task Scheduler

 1. Save the script [here](https://gallery.technet.microsoft.com/scriptcenter/6f8cde49-5c52-4abd-9820-f1d270ddea61) as a .sql file (for example, *SUSDBMaint.sql*).
 2. Create a basic task and give it a name: